 AMY GOODMAN: Yes, we can hear you much better now.

 As for the answer for your question is that the U.S. and Israel are distorting the facts.
-First of all, there has been a very smooth transition, and they expect a collective leadership to emerge regardless of what the U.S. does.
-Secondly, I want to say that the U.S.— the President Bush’s condolences to the country is an insult to the Palestinians.
-And I’m a columnist now.
-I’m not a reporter. [inaudible] as an analyst, as a human being, I am someone who knew Arafat and opposed him.
-He — Bush’s — I said Bush’s and Clinton’s condolences to the Palestinian people has been very condescending, very insulting, why?
-Because Clinton actually said that he was the reason for the failure of [inaudible].
-Actually I want to repeat what I said once on your program that Arafat’s refusal of his offer [inaudible] reinforced him as [inaudible] as the center of the Palestinian people.
-Secondly, what Bush said is even more insulting, because he’s telling the Palestinians as if they are morons or something or people who are dumb or something, or less civilized, that if they elect a leadership which concedes to the Israelis and the Americans, then they will be accepted and they will have a state, which [inaudible] the occupation [inaudible] the Palestinian people.
-The demonization of Arafat has confused in the American people’s minds, and on that I’m certain.
-They are talking about the administration how it presents Arafat, and the media how it presents Arafat, has confused the citizens of the U.S. of the demonization of him with the criticism of him by the Palestinians.
+First of all, there has been a very smooth transition, and I expect a collective leadership to emerge regardless what the U.S. does.
+Secondly, I want to say that the U.S.—that President Bush’s condolences to the Palestinians is an insult to the Palestinians.
+And I’m a columnist now; I’m not a reporter.
+I’m expressing my views as a journalist, as an analyst and as a human being.
+I am someone who knew Arafat and opposed him.
+I said Bush’s and Clinton’s condolences to the Palestinian people has been very condescending, very insulting.
+Why?
+Because Clinton asked people to accept that he was the reason for the failure of Camp David.
+Actually, I want to repeat what I said once on your program, that Arafat’s refusal of the offer at Camp David reinforced him as, or relegitimized him and strengthened him as the center of the Palestinian people.
+Secondly, what Bush said is even more insulting, because he’s telling the Palestinians, as if they are morons or something, or people who are dumb or something, or less civilized, that if they elect a new leadership which concedes to the Israelis and the Americans, then they’ll be accepted, and they will have a statehood, while he’s financing the occupation, financing the redispossession of the Palestinian people.
+So the demonization of Arafat has confused in the American people’s minds—and I’m not insulting the American people.
+I’m talking about an administration, how it presents Arafat, and the media, how it presents Arafat, has confused the criticism of the U.S. of him and the demonization of him with criticism of him by Palestinians.